Community Relations, Equality and Diversity

 The BB Cred Team

-A BB CRED Team has been established to focus on the issues of Community Relations, Equality and Diversity within The Boys' Brigade in Northern Ireland and to provide programme materials to help companies explore these issues with boys and young men.
+The BB CRED Team's purpose is to focus on the issues of Community Relations, Equality and Diversity within The Boys' Brigade in Northern Ireland and to provide programme materials to help companies explore these issues with boys and young men.

 If you have any questions about CRED please e mail firstname.lastname@example.org